Nick98-1/Nick98-1/README.md

 <h2>🧩 Technical Stack Overview</h2>

-<p>Below is a structured overview of the core languages, frameworks, and technologies I’ve used across each major system layer — from front-end UI through back-end orchestration, databases, and cloud infrastructure.</p>
+Below is a structured overview of the core languages, frameworks, and technologies I’ve used across each major system layer — from front-end UI through back-end orchestration, databases, and cloud infrastructure.

 <table>
   <thead>